SpenceKonde/megaTinyCore/megaavr/extras/InteruptVectorNames.md

 If there is a list of the names defined for the interrupt vectors is present somewhere in the datasheet, I was never able to find it.
 These are the possible names for interrupt vectors on the parts supported by megaTinyCore.
 Not all parts will have all interrupts.
 An ISR is created with the ISR() macro.

+**WARNING** If you misspell the name of a vector, you will get a compiler warning BUT NOT AN ERROR!
+Hence, you can upload the bad code... in this case the chip will freeze the instant the ISR is called, as it jumps to BAD_ISR, which in turn jumps to the reset vector... but since the interrupt flag never gets cleared, as soon as interrupts are enabled, it will do it all over again, so the chip will be hung.

 * CRCSCAN_NMI_vect
 * BOD_VLM_vect